slaclab/meme/doc/source/gettingstarted.rst

 The model module works this way to keep things fast: usually, its faster to get the full machine model once, then refer to it repeatedly, than it is to repeatedly ask the model service for small bits of information.
 Whenever you make a new instance of Model, you'll get the latest data from the service.
-If you'd like to refresh the data for an existing instance, you can do that by calling :meth:`meme.model.Model.refresh_all`:

 >>> from meme.model import Model
 >>> m = Model()
+>>> for bpm in bpm_list:
+>>>   r = m.get_rmat(from_device='BPM:IN20:221', to_device=bpm)

+Note that in the above example, you don't make a new Model inside the for loop.
+That would make you ask the service for the model data on every iteration of the loop, which would be very slow.

+If you need to refresh the data for an existing Model instance, you can do that by calling :meth:`meme.model.Model.refresh_all`:

+>>> from meme.model import Model
+>>> m = Model()
 >>> twiss = m.get_twiss('QUAD:LTU1:440')
->>> m.refresh_all() #The beam energy has changed and you want a new model.
+>>> m.refresh_all() #The beam energy has changed and you want new model data.
 >>> new_twiss = m.get_twiss('QUAD:LTU1:440')

 The various `get` methods in the Model class are pretty flexible.
 You can